 Absolutely!
 Aggression is a behavioral issue, so it can be fixed, whether your dog’s aggression is triggered by strangers, other dogs, animals, noises, fear, or guarding (food, toys, territory, etc.).

 Pricing may vary per location.
-But most programs require a thorough no-obligation 2-hour consultation at your house to ensure we’re a good fit for you and your family.
+But most programs require a thorough no-obligation 2-hour evaluation at your house to ensure we’re a good fit for you and your family.
 During this time, the trainer will assess your situation, discuss the recommended training method(s), and develop a custom training program.
 The evaluation is $100, but if you decide to sign up for training, that money will go towards the price of your training program, which varies depending on your dog’s situation.

 Our in-home adult dog training and Board & Train programs are commitment-based, which means we don’t charge you by the session or hour, we charge by the job.
 You pay one flat fee when you approve your customized training program, and you pay nothing else until your dog’s training is complete, no matter how lengthy the training is, as long as you also put in the work!